myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 **Note:** The *SimpleSubscribe* example handles messages received from Cayenne by simplying responding back that the state was successfully changed.
 In order to be useful in your program, you will want to also make sure your code makes changes to your actuator's physical state.
 The code for accomplishing this is left for you to write for your device, just be sure to do so!

+*TIP: To get more of a background on the steps of interacting with Actuators using MQTT and Cayenne, you may wish to also check out the [Manually Publishing / Subscribing](#bring-your-own-thing-api-manually-publishing-subscribing) section which covers this topic in detail.*

 **Adding your MQTT Credentials**

 As before with the *<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/blob/master/src/Platform/Linux/examples/SimplePublish.cpp" target="_blank">SimplePublish</a>* example, we need to fill in our MQTT Credentials into the code for the *SimpleSubscribe* example code.
 If we fail to do so, our device will not be able to connect to our account.